 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

-In this task, How do living things find a home?, students and their families read the NSTA eBook Home is Where My Habitat Is and use the thinking tools of patterns and cause and effect (crosscutting concepts) to make sense of the science idea animals live in habitats and changes in habitats affects the animals living there.
-Opportunities to make connections between local habitats and the habitats Kippy encounters inspire appreciation and stewardship of habitats around the world as well as close to home.
+In this task, How do living things find a home?, students and their families read the NSTA e-Book Home Is Where My Habitat Is and use the thinking tools of patterns and cause-and-effect (crosscutting concepts) to make sense of the science idea animals live in habitats and changes in habitats affect the animals living there.
+Opportunities to make connections between local habitats and the habitats Kippy encounters inspire appreciation and stewardship of habitats around the world, as well as close to home.

 Have paper and pencil (or computer) ready so that students can record any observations, questions, data, etc. they may have.

 Kippy lives in the tropical dry forest ecosystem of northwestern Costa Rica.
 This spider belongs to a species of spiders that eat mostly leaf tips from the acacia trees that grow in the forest.
 These are the only known vegetarian spiders!